 Return Relative to Current Share Price

-For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as SLB, try HAL, ERF, SLCA, GBR, and CEO.
+For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as SLB, try GEOS, VLO, AROC, PNRG, and VTOL.